jchristgit/bolt/README.md

 ## Configuration
-You can configure the prefix used by the bot in `config/config.exs` to have the bot listen to another prefix than the default one (`.`).
+You can configure the prefix used by using the environment variable `BOT_PREFIX`.